Arakruz/arakruz.github.io/README.md

 # Personal Portfolio

-This is my personal portfolio website, created to showcase my past projects and train my front-end skills.
+This was the first version of my portfolio website, created to showcase my past projects and train my front-end skills.
+You can see it at https://arakruz.github.io/
+My new portfolio site can be seen here: https://www.pedronovais.com/.

 # Project Todos